MistakenIdentity/WillPower/README.md

 The WillPower namespace stuff.
 Be sure you're using your WillPower ;)

-This package provides .Net Standard (2.1+) and .Net Framework (4+) libraries intended to facilitate parsing binary EBCDIC files or other fixed length files without other dependencies.

-It supports custom and/or built in encoders, including an EBCDIC encoder (IBM037) for convenience.
-Features include:
- Character set translation
- Packed Decimal translation
- Packed Date translation (2 (short) and 4 (long) byte) Table field definitions and translation

  *************************************************************************************************
  *************************************************************************************************
  Code Copyright © 2020, Will `Willow' Osborn.